xuefeicao/cdn/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-THis package is going to be published in pypi in the future.
+This package is going to be published in pypi in the future.

 ### Prerequisites